pizza/MaterialTabs/README.md

 # MaterialTabs

+An easy-to-integrate tab bar for Android that completely respects the [Material Design guidelines] (http://www.google.com/design/spec/components/tabs.html).

+If you think that this library does not fully respect the Material Design guidelines, file an issue, send a pull request or reach out to me!
+The goal of this library is to be 100% MaterialDesign-compliant.

 ## Sample

 You can find a sample app showing what this library can do on the Google Play Store.